enzuru/home/README.md

 This is my home directory on GNU Guix with various dotfiles, config files, and scripts.

-The only thing not included is my `.emacs.d` directory.

 ## Supported platforms

 - Guix 1.3